Supremolink81/GestureCV/README.md

 # GestureCV (Work In Progress)
-Deep Learning + Computer Vision project to detect one of 4 hand gestures in images/video.
+Deep Learning + Computer Vision project to classify one of 4 hand gestures in images/video.

-Uses a CNN for Image Classification, then performs Object Detection using 1 of 4 different models depending on the detected gesture.
+Uses a CNN for Image Classification.

-See below for report on how the pipeline was developed.
+(This was originally an object detection project, but due to time and development constraints I changed it to a purely classification based project).

 # Lessons Learned From This